zqx1392/hello-world/README.md

 	hobby
 		> listen to japan more closely, and think about 真似 them
-		> new exercise plan (run longer, still need to heal knee first) travel
+		> new exercise plan (run longer, still need to heal knee first)
+		- reserv new roge <- be patient and wait for addition since extra 7500 not so worth travel
 		> explore south (new restaurant), or flea market next week
 		> Tokyo favorite